soham842op/House-Price-Prediction/README.md

 * Features

-  *Predicts house prices based on various features like:
+   -Predicts house prices based on various features like:

-    * Square footage
+    - Square footage
-    * Number of bedrooms/bathrooms
+    - Number of bedrooms/bathrooms
-    * Location
+    - Location
-    * Year built
+    - Year built
-    * Property condition
+    - Property condition
-  *Uses Random Forest Regressor model
+  - Uses Random Forest Regressor model
-  *Data preprocessing and feature engineering
+  - Data preprocessing and feature engineering
-  *Model evaluation with R2 score and MSE
+  - Model evaluation with R2 score and MSE

 *Integration of MLOps using ZenML and MLflow